AFLplusplus/unicornafl/Readme.md

 ## Migration

 There should be nothing special migrating from unicornafl v2.x to unicornafl v3.x, execpt the way integrating with AFL++.
 If your harness builds and statically links against unicornafl directly, there is no longer needed for the unicorn mode with AFL++.
 However, if you are using Python, or using C/C++ with `libunicornafl.so` dynamically linked, unicorn mode (`-U` option) is still needed for `afl-fuzz` command line.

+If you are unsure whether `-U` is needed, it is harmless in all integration and you can safely always add that.